biowpn/bioweapon/_posts/2024-03-05-raii-all-the-things.md

 };
 ```

-The member typedef `pointer` is important because if it is present,
+The member typedef `pointer` is important.
-`unique_ptr` will use it as the `pointer` type it manages;
+When it is present, `unique_ptr` will use it as the `pointer` type;
 otherwise, it falls back to `T*`.

 So what we should use for `T`?

 In this case, since we don't do `*` or `->` (the only places where `T` is used),
-it can be ... anything:
+it can literally be anything:

 ```cpp
 using unique_fd = std::unique_ptr<int,             fd_closer>; // Ok